ginnox1/iCADdocs_online/SurfaceDataProcessing/Surface_modelling_and_interpolation.md

 - Curve radius(R), the curve length (L), and the chord length (Lc) are all greater than or equal to 20meters

 - The backward tangent and forward tongent lines to the curve begining and ending, respectively, align with the preceeding and following segments with in acceptable error.
+- The incremental distance specified for profile extraction is >=5.0 meters.

 > Note that these are limitations set to ensure practicality of designs, as curves of a smaller size are not encouraged in practice.
 If all the conditions are not met, no curve data will be extracted.